rihitoRiku/shiroplaneApp/README.md

 4. **Authentication System:** Create an account, log in, and log out with ease.

-5. **Artist Profile:** Delve deeper into Shiroplane's world with a biography, achievements, awards, ect.
+5. **Captcha Anti Bot:** Integrated with google captcha before sending email.
+Prevent bot to spam email

 6. **Contact & Social Links:** Get in touch with Shiroplane via email or follow on various social media platforms.

-7. **Commission Form:** Request a custom artwork by specifying your preferences in terms of size, style, theme, and budget.
+7. **Commission Form by Email:** Request a custom artwork by specifying your preferences in terms of size, style, theme, and budget.

 8. **Fancy Loader:** Watch a delightful paper plane flying across the screen while the website loads.